Alcohol and Drug Rehab in Atlanta, Georgia

 Kashi Atlanta Inc. 1681 McLendon Ave.
 NE Atlanta, GA 30307

-Alcohol and substance use treatment is not only limited to Atlanta but also nearby cities and states.
-Seeking help far from Atlanta can have positive impacts like reducing chances of relapse.
-There are many factors to consider before seeking help outside of local Atlanta drug treatment facilities.
-The Recovery Village is a good example of a nationally renown rehabilitation facility in Florida
+Alcohol and substance use treatment is not only limited to your area but also nearby cities and states.
+Seeking help far from your city can have positive impacts like reducing the chances of a recurrence of use.
+There are many factors to consider before seeking help outside of local drug treatment facilities.

 - Druid Hills